 - South Carolina

-This year’s Royal Horticulture Society’s Hampton Court Palace Flower Show will have you stopping to smell more than just the roses.
+The 2017 Royal Horticulture Society’s Hampton Court Palace Flower Show had people stopping to smell more than just the roses.

 The annual summer tradition is for gardening enthusiasts and aspiring green thumbs alike to enjoy landscaping techniques from all over the world.
 Each year, about 130,000 people attend the world’s largest flower show, which includes World Gardens, Show Gardens, the Rose Marquee, Floral Marquee, plant pavilions as well as talks, demonstrations and exhibits.
 The event brought three unique U.S. regions to life in the “Great Gardens of the USA”: The Charleston Garden, The Beaches of Fort Myers & Sanibel (Florida) and The Oregon Garden.
 Though a part of the same country, the three gardens showed the varied vegetation of each region.